srl-labs/learn-srlinux/docs/blog/posts/2024/srlinux-asymmetric-routing.md

 `anycast-gw anycast-gw-mac [mac-address]`

 :   The MAC address configured with this option is the anycast gateway MAC address and is associated to the IP address for that subinterface.
-If this is ommitted, the anycast gateway MAC address is auto-derived from the VRRP MAC address group range.
+If this is ommitted, the anycast gateway MAC address is auto-derived from the VRRP MAC address group range, as specified in RFC 9135..

 `arp learn-unsolicited [true|false]`

 :   This enables the node to learn the IP-to-MAC binding from any ARP packet and not just ARP requests.

-`arp host-route populate [dynamic|static|evpn]`
+`arp host-route populate dynamic`

-:   This enables the node to insert a host route (/32 for IPv4 and /128 for IPv6) in the routing table from dynaimc, static or EVPN-learnt ARP entries.
+:   This enables the node to insert a host route (/32 for IPv4 and /128 for IPv6) in the routing table from dynaimc ARP entries.

 `arp evpn advertise [dynamic|static]`